-Dear Parents, It's Not Just You.
-Raising a Teen Now Is Hard
+Dear Struggling Parents, It's Not Just You.
+This Is Hard

 You’re not alone.
 You’re not the only one feeling lost or like you’re the worst parent you know.
 So many of us have been where you are now, especially in an unimaginably fractured and stressful year, one that has made everything that’s already difficult about adolescence that much harder.

-I have woken up at 2 or 3 a.m. and found myself parsing the day, thinking how I’d said exactly the wrong thing at the wrong time to a kid I wanted to connect with.
+Late at night, I’ve found myself parsing the day, thinking how I’d said exactly the wrong thing at the wrong time to a kid I wanted to connect with.
 Somehow I’d closed a door I’d hoped to open, or missed something I would have seen if I’d been better at this.
 Other times I’ve caught a glimpse of sadness and distance in the eyes of my child that made my heart shudder.

 The feeling is more than worry; it’s a kind of subterranean unease that ebbs and flows with the moods of your kid, and your own attempts at balance.
 So often we have no clue what’s really going on with these mostly-grown creatures of ours.
 It’s like trying to find your way using stars that keep moving and morphing.
 And who knows how much of this angst is related to the strange circumstances of this era, and how much is organic to your family, your kids, your decisions.